 - Terrier: The feisty, short-legged breeds in the Terrier Group were first bred to go to ground in pursuit of rodents and other vermin.

 - Toy: It may not surprise you to learn that these small dogs were bred to serve as attentive companions and that they’re especially popular with city dwellers.
 Their size makes them a good fit for smaller yards or apartments.
-Speaking of small dogs, these 10 pups are born tiny and stay that way.

 - Non-Sporting: Breeds in the Non-Sporting Group have job descriptions that defy categorization in the six other groups.
 They were all developed to interact with people in some capacity.

 And there you have it!
 Of course, just because a breed isn’t officially recognized by the AKC or one of the other major groups, doesn’t mean it won’t make a terrific pet.
-Check out this official guide to picking the best dog breed for you.